evolutionaryscale/esm-partner/README.md

 ```

 All AWS configuration and state should be restored to initial conditions.
 It is safe to delete the dedicated AWS account.

+## Additional Notes:
+- **Model Selection:**

+  Model definitions are maintained in a separate YAML file (e.g., `models.yaml`).
+To select a model, update the selected_model variable in your `terraform.tfvars` file.

+- **Cost Management:**

+  Creating a SageMaker Endpoint provisions a GPU-enabled EC2 instance, which may take 10–20 minutes (or longer) to deploy.
+Once active, you begin incurring hourly costs.
+Delete the endpoint when not in use to stop charges.

+- **Parameterization:**

+  All important configuration values (such as region, instance types, model ARNs, etc.) can be overridden in `terraform.tfvars` or via command-line flags to suit your specific environment and Terraform workspace.

 ---